lovoo/goka/examples/2-clicks/README.md

 * Write a processor that consumes data from kafka, counting clicks for a user
 * Write an emitter to push data to kafka
-* Writing a view to query the user state
+* Writing a view to query the user table

 To get an introduction into goka, see this [blog post](http://tech.lovoo.com/2017/05/23/goka).